 Intellectual Property

-Draft or review a design deliverables IP assignment for architecture and engineering projects with clear transfer and ownership terms.
+A lawyer can draft or review a design deliverables IP assignment for architecture or engineering projects, ensuring clear transfer and ownership terms.

 100,000+ businesses helped